 If we are not able to (1) meet our obligations under the Guaranteed Credit Facility and (2) refinance the 2021 8% Senior Secured Notes, the Senior Secured Credit Facility, and the Korea Credit Facility, we would need to seek additional sources of liquidity and/or obtain waivers or amendments under the respective agreements.
 However, we can provide no assurance that we will be successful in these pursuits.
 If we are unable to obtain such liquidity and/or waivers or amendments, we would be in default under the Guaranteed Credit Facility, the 2021 8% Senior Secured Notes, the Senior Secured Credit Facility, the Korea Credit Facility, and/or the credit enhancement support agreement, which could result in cross-defaults under our 2022 13.25% Senior Unsecured Notes and/or Korea Convertible Bonds.
 If such defaults or cross-defaults were to occur, it would allow our lenders to exercise their rights and remedies as defined under their respective agreements, including their right to accelerate the repayment of outstanding indebtedness.
-If such accelerated indebtedness.
+If such acceleration were to occur, we can provide no assurance that we would be able to obtain the financing necessary to repay such accelerated indebtedness.